-Section 7.4 Life Insurance
+Section 8.4 Life Insurance

-The Village shall provide full-time employees, at no cost to the employee, life insurance coverage equal to twice the employee's annual base salary.
+The Village shall provide to full-time employees, at no cost to the employee, life insurance coverage equal to twice the employee's annual base salary.

-Section 7.5 Right to Change Insurance Carriers
+Section 8.5 Right to Change Insurance Carriers

-The Village retains the right to select and change insurance carriers for employee insurance or otherwise provide for coverage as long as the level of benefits remains relatively equal.
-Before making any changes in deductibles, co-payments or any changes in benefits beyond the limitation set forth above, the Village must first negotiate with the Chapter.
+The Village retains the right to select and change insurance carriers for employee insurance and/or otherwise provide for reasonable changes of coverage as long as the level of benefits remains substantially similar and is consistent with the terms available to other covered employees in the Village.
+Before making any changes in deductibles, co-payments or any other changes in benefits beyond the limitation set forth above, the Village must first negotiate with the Committee to discuss the effects of any such decision.